zlatnaspirala/matrix-engine/readme.md

   npm run build.lib
 ```
 Now navigate to the `me-library.html` page , represent empty page with loaded `matrix-engine`.
+This is also usefull sometimes (Like common library).

 - Build with uglify
 ```js